OpenDreamKit/OpenDreamKit.github.io/about.md

 ### Working plan for the project

 We have set various [objectives and tasks](https://github.com/OpenDreamKit/OpenDreamKit/issues?page=1&q=is%3Aopen+is%3Aissue).
-The 9 objectives must be reached thanks to tasks, tasks themselves divided into 7 workpackages (WP 1 being devoted to administration and coordination).
-Tasks are accomplished by writing and/or editing deliverables:
+The 9 objectives must be reached thanks to tasks, tasks themselves divided into 7 workpackages.
+The various tasks are considered accomplished after the deliverable related to it is edited and/or published:

 OBJECTIVES